 By Chris Griffiths

-I am currently undertaking translations of German scholarship on the reception of Shakespeare.
-My current translation piece concerns the “controversial” translations of Hans Rothe in the twentieth century.
+I am currently collaborating with Dr Madeleine Bieg to translate German scholarship on the reception of Shakespeare.
+Our current piece concerns the “controversial” translations of Hans Rothe in the twentieth century.
 This piece will be completed and submitted for publication by early 2017.

 We may conduct our analysis of these pieces using Jessica Trevitt’s “triangulated” methodology, which attempts to deconstruct the “source-target” binary of mainstream translation studies by identifying other cultural forces that impact on translations processes.
 We may propose, for example, that the key cultural relationship of these translations was not between the source-English and target-German, but rather Germany’s reaction against French classicis, which prompted an embrace of the Germanic naturalism of Shakespeare.